-Approved by: HALEY JOHNSTON 9 20 m 9 Authority Section 1006(d)(1), PHS Act; 42 CFR 59.6 8 ,
+Approved by: HALEY JOHNSTON Authority Section 1006(d)(1), PHS Act; 42 CFR 59.6

-I. Purpose
+Purpose I.

 The purpose of this policy is to describe the processes of the Department of Health and Human Services, Division of Public Health Services, NH Family Planning Program (NH FPP), the Title X Grantee, for ensuring sub-recipient compliance with the Title X requirement to establish a review and approval process, by an I&E/Advisory Committee, of all informational and educational (I&E) materials (print and electronic) developed or made available under the Title X project prior to their distribution, to ensure that materials developed or made available under the project are suitable for the intended population or community to which they are to be made available.